horeilly1101/deriv-frontend/README.md

 # deriv-frontend

-A frontend to interact with the deriv REST API (In Progress!)
+A frontend to interact with the deriv REST API